-In this figure, when Delegating Router 'D' delegates prefix 'P', it inserts 'P' into its routing table with Requesting node 'R' as the next hop.
-Meanwhile, 'R' receives 'P' via an upstream interface and sub-delegates 'P' to its downstream external (physical) and/or internal (virtual) networks.
-'R' assigns addresses 'A(\)' taken from 'P' to downstream interfaces, and Hosts 'H(i)' on downstream networks assign addresses 'A(\)' taken from 'P' to their interface attachments to the downstream link.
-'R' then acts as a router between hosts 'H(i)' on downstream networks and correspondents reachable via other interfaces.
-'R' can also act as a host on behalf of its local applications.
+In this model, when server 'S' delegates prefix 'P', first-hop router 'F' configures a FIB entry with requesting router ''R' as the next hop, and the prefix is injected into network 'N's RIB.
+Meanwhile, 'R' distributes 'P' to its downstream external (physical) and/or internal (virtual) networks.
+'R' assigns addresses 'A()' taken from 'P' to downstream interfaces, and hosts 'H(i)' on downstream networks assign addresses 'A()' taken from 'P' to their interface attachments to the downstream link.
+'R' then acts as a router for hosts 'H(i)'

+on downstream networks and as a host on behalf of its local applications, i.e., the same as for any router.

 This document also considers the case when 'R' does not have any downstream interfaces, and can use 'P' solely for its own internal addressing purposes.
-In that case, 'R' assigns 'P' to a virtual interface (e.g., a loopback) that fills the role of a downstream interface.
+In that case, requesting node 'R' assigns 'P' to a virtual interface (e.g., a loopback) that serves as a downstream interface.